 In a street fight there are no gloves or protective equipment.
-One has to fight with bare fists and punching someone on his jaw or head can result in deep cuts in your skin or even fracturing the knuckles.
+One has to fight with bare fists, and punching someone’s jaw or head with naked fists can result in deep cuts to your skin or fracturing of the knuckles.

-Since the fists are not designed for punching, they need to be strengthened and conditioned for this job.
+Since the fists are basically not made for punching, they need to be strengthened and conditioned for this job.
 A practical boxer will not only learn how to punch the head with bare knuckles and but also strengthen the tools involved in it.